-Our Lawyers Fight For Full and Fair Compensation for Those Seriously Injured in Car Accidents
+Our Lawyers Fight For Full and Fair Compensation After Car Accidents

 Texting while driving is reckless, dangerous and can lead to serious motor vehicle accidents

 States and the federal government have worked to curb texting and distracted driving, by strengthening laws and funding safety awareness programs.
-But the behaviors remain prevalent on our roadways, especially as smart phone use increases and drivers can also access social media sites and mobile apps.
+But distracted driving remain prevalent on our roadways.
+Despite many safety warnings, drivers continue to reach for phones, social media sites and mobile apps.

 In 2010, Massachusetts passed the Safe Driving Law and became the 29th state to ban texting while driving.
 The law bans drivers from manually composing, sending or reading an electronic message while operating a motor vehicle.
 The ban covers phones, handheld electronic devices, iPads, tablets and laptop computers.
 The law prohibits these actions while operators are actively driving and when they are stopped at traffic lights.

-Texting while driving is a primary offense in Massachusetts.
-Police can stop drivers who are engaging in texting while driving, even if they are not committing any other motor vehicle violations.
+With this law, texting while driving became a primary offense in Massachusetts.
+Police can now stop drivers who are engaging in texting while driving, even if they are not committing any other motor vehicle violations.
 For the first offense, the fine is $100 and increases for each subsequent offense.
-Drivers under 18 will also have their license suspended for 60 days.
+Drivers under 18 may face a 60-day license suspension.

-Any cell phone use in the car can create a distraction and lead to a motor vehicle accident
+Any type of cell phone use in the car can create a distraction, leading to a car accident

-Civil Lawsuits for Texting While Driving in Massachusetts
+Civil Lawsuits and Claims for Texting While Driving in Massachusetts

-If you have been injured in a Massachusetts motor vehicle accident and believe cell phone use or texting may have been a factor, it is critical for you to contact an experienced Boston car accident lawyer
+If you were injured and believe the driver at fault may have been using a cell phone, it is critical to act.
+Contact an experienced Boston car accident lawyer

-Breakstone, White & Gluck is known throughout New England for our results in motor vehicle accident cases.
+Breakstone, White & Gluck is known throughout New England for our strong results for clients following car accidents and truck crashes.
 Our attorneys have negotiated settlements of $7.1 million, $3.75 million and $3.5 million for clients injured by the negligence of other drivers.
-Read about more settlements on our Case Results page.
+Read more on our Case Results page.

 The lawyers at Breakstone, White & Gluck, P.C., of Boston have over 100 years combined experience handling car accident

-cases.
-We have the experience and expertise you need to work with local police departments, investigators and insurance companies.
-We have represented and obtained compensation for those who have been injured in the Boston, MetroWest and Worcester regions.
-If you or a loved one has been injured in a Massachusetts motor vehicle accident, contact us today for a free legal consultation at 800-379-1244 or 617-723-7676 or use our contact form
+If you or a loved one has been injured in a Massachusetts car accident, contact us today for a free legal consultation at 800-379-1244 or 617-723-7676 or use our contact form